wix-incubator/wix-code-docs/wix-loyalty-v2/wix-loyalty-v2/Accounts/guides/accounts-intro.md

 - **Transaction:** A loyalty transaction includes any activity that changes a loyalty account point balance, such as adjusting, earning, or redeeming loyalty points.

 ## Permissions information
-Functions in the Loyalty Accounts API are restricted and only run if you elevate permissions using the [`wix-auth.elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function.
+Functions in the Loyalty Accounts API are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function.
 <blockquote class='warning'>
   <p><strong>Warning:</strong> Using elevate on a function will allow it to be called by any site visitor.
 Exercise caution to prevent security vulnerabilities.</p>
 </blockquote>